boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

 | Inventory                 | List\<String> itemSkus  | boolean containsItem(String sku)              | If item exists in inventory                                            | true                                |
 |                           |                         |                                               | If item does not exist in inventory                                    | false                               |

+#### Assumptions

+When calculating discounts we prioritise bagels sold in bulk.
+Then for each black coffee (COFB) we take one additional bagel starting from the cheapest one and calculate discount for coffee.

 ### Extensions 2. and 3.

 ```